Simmesson/SimpleMap/README.md

 # The API

 `void			    hashmap_benchmark();` - Performs a test in which it is storing, retrieving and then deleting 1 000 000 keys.
+At the time of writing, this process takes around one second with an i7 2600k @ 4.4 GHz and with ram clocked at 1600 MHz.

 `hash_map_t		*hashmap_create(uint32_t size, int bucketSize);` - Creates a hash_map_t object and returns the pointer.
 Needs to be freed with hashmap_free when discarded.